App Support.

 Other

-• Shaper: A value in B/s (bytes per second) can be defined here to throttle the upload speed for the VPN connection.
+• Shaper: A value in B/s (bytes per second) can be defined here to throttle outgoing VPN traffic.

-• Fragment: Defines the max size of a UDP packet in bytes.
+• Fragment: Defines the maximum size of a UDP packet in bytes.
+This should generally only be used when troubleshooting MTU or packet fragmentation problems.

 • Tun MTU: The MTU (Maximum Transmission Unit) for the VPN network interface.
-Lowering this value may help with connection stability.
+Lowering this value may help with connection stability when the network path cannot handle the default packet size.

-• Inactive: Disconnect if no traffic is sent or received after x seconds.
+• Inactive: Disconnect if no VPN tunnel traffic is sent or received after x seconds.
+OpenVPN keepalive pings are not counted as activity.
 Leaving this value blank will disable this option.

 Transport

-If you normally connect to the Internet through a Proxy, you can set the details here so that OpenVPN can also connect through your proxy server.
+If you normally connect to the Internet through a proxy, you can set the details here so that OpenVPN can also connect to the VPN server through your proxy server.

 • Type: The type of proxy you connect through.
 If Systemwide is specified, Viscosity will attempt to retrieve proxy details from your system.